 Opening hours: 7AM – 9PM, 5AM – 6:30PM in Winter (Nov – Apr)

 How to get there: Take an 11-min Grab ride/taxi from Cồn Market (public transport will be too complicated for non-Vietnamese speakers)

 Dinner at Burger Bros

-Da Nang’s history as a base for US Marines had another result: some of Vietnam’s yummiest Western food.
-We don’t normally recommend food that isn’t local, but for the buttery, juicy goodness at Burger Bros, we’ll make an exception.
+Da Nang’s history as a base for US Marines resulted in some of Vietnam’s yummiest Western food.
+We don’t normally recommend non-local food, but for the buttery, juicy goodness at Burger Bros, we’ll make an exception.

 *Pro-tip: Visit at least an hour before closing time, as they sell out pretty fast!

 The longest bridge in Vietnam is also its most badass: A 666m-long golden dragon!